Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-keyframe-animation-floating-blocks.md

 }
 ```

 What this does is create a frame-by-frame animation.
 We can define 0-100% steps.
-In this case, I just want it to go from 0 to 100% gently.
+In this case, I want it to go from 0 to 100% gently.

-Starting at 0, we set the opacity to 1, border radius to 0, and all the transformations to 0.
+Starting at 0, we set the opacity to 1, the border radius to 0, and all the transformations to 0.

 Then at 100% (result), we set it to rotate a lot by using `translateY`/`rotate` functions.
 We also set the opacity to 0, so it will slowly disappear.
-And the `border-radius` to 50% will make it turn from a square to a ball.
+And the `border-radius` of 50% will turn it from a square to a ball.

 You can see a demo below: